Food is our fuel, and its nutrients give our bodies' cells the energy and substances

 The digestive system is made up of the alimentary canal (also

-called the digestive tract) and other organs, such as the liver and pancreas.
-The
+called the digestive tract) and other organs, such as the liver and

-and intestines — that runs from the mouth to the anus.
+stomach, and intestines — that runs from the mouth to the anus.
 An adult's digestive

 tract is about 30 feet (about 9 meters) long.